 Facebook Profile vs. Page

-In order to have a Facebook Page, you have to have a Profile.
-This means that someone in your company who has a Facebook profile (or you!) will be responsible for setting up the page.
+To create new Facebook Pages, you have to have a Profile.
+This means that someone in your company with a Facebook profile (or you!) will be responsible for setting up the page.

 The person who sets up the Page is the admin.
 The admin will either be in charge of the entire Facebook Page or will assign tasks to others.

 You can give different people different levels of admin access, allowing you to delegate certain tasks while also deciding how much control you want to keep.
 This can be done from the admin panel > edit page > admin roles.